qdrant/landing_page/qdrant-landing/content/articles/what-is-rag-in-ai.md

 ##### Dense vector embeddings

 This approach uses large language models like [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) to encode the query and passages into dense vector embeddings.
 These models are compact numerical representations that capture semantic meaning.
-Vector databases like Qdrant store these embeddings, allowing retrieval based on semantic similarity rather than just keywords using distance metrics like cosine similarity.
+Vector databases like Qdrant store these embeddings, allowing retrieval based on **semantic similarity** rather than just keywords using distance metrics like cosine similarity.

 This allows the retriever to match based on semantic understanding rather than just keywords.
 So if I ask about "compounds that cause BO," it can retrieve relevant info about "molecules that create body odor" even if those exact words weren't used.
 We explain more about it in our [What are Vector Embeddings](https://qdrant.tech/articles/what-are-embeddings/) article.

 #### Hybrid search

-However, neither keyword search nor this type of semantic vector search is perfect.
+However, neither keyword search nor vector search are always perfect.
 Keyword search may miss relevant information expressed differently, while vector search can sometimes struggle with specificity or neglect important statistical word patterns.
 Hybrid methods aim to combine the strengths of different techniques.

 ![Hybrid search overview](/articles_data/what-is-rag-in-ai/hybrid-search.jpg)